neurobin/JLIVECD/README.md

 ## Resume capability

 It works as project basis.
-For a JLIVECD project, you need to use your base ISO only once, after that you can keep changing thigs and building and testing ISOs built on those changes.
+For a JLIVECD project, you need to use your base ISO only once to extract it and deploy the project.
+After that, you can keep changing thigs and building and testing ISOs built on those changes.

 ## Project and Global configuration

 It works with both global and local configuration files.
-Using local project wise config files, you can skip prompts that need answer from user input.
+Using local project wise config files, you can skip prompts that need answers from user input.
 Local (project wise) config is prioritized over global config.

 # Requirements: